Flue gas emissions from energy production constitute our most significant environmental impact.

 The majority of the heat we produce is utilised as district heat, which considerably diminishes the volume of heat conducted into the sea and, that way, the impacts on watercourses.
 We also utilise the heat of purified waste water in the Katri Vala heating and cooling plant, which reduces the volume of excess heat ending up in the sea.

-In 2017, a total of 120 gigawatt-hours of excess heat and cooling energy from power plants and cooling centres was released into the sea.
-This is 1.0 per cent of the used fuel energy.
+In 2018, a total of 126 gigawatt-hours of excess heat and cooling energy from power plants and cooling centres was released into the sea.
+This is 1.0 per cent of the used fuel energy (120 gigawatt-hours or 1.0 per cent in 2017).
 Since year 2000, the annual load has varied between 120 and 2,200 gigawatt-hours.

 The principal impacts of our energy production on watercourses are the result of conducting cooling water, i.e. warmed-up sea water, to the sea.
 When studying the impacts of power plants on watercourses, no eutrophication impacts have been detected.
 Eutrophication in the Helsinki sea areas is caused by other loading, basically by waste waters from households and by scattered loading.